-FIRE EVACUATIONS
+FIRE EVACUATIONS and Bomb Threat Protocols

-Throughout the year we will also practice several fire evacuation drills.
+Throughout the year we will also practice several fire and other evacuation drills.
 These drills will be conducted randomly during school hours.
 All students are required to follow the directions of staff regarding the procedures during this time.
 You must stay with your teacher when outside and when directed to evacuate site.

-MEDICAL HEALTH CONCERNS/HEAD INJURIES
+MEDICAL/ALL HEALTH CONCERNS/HEAD INJURIES

 Any student who has life threatening medical/health issues (Anaphylaxis, Diabetes, severe allergies, etc.) must inform the office and fill out an Individual Emergency Medical Plan form, so that a plan of action can be created to respond to a medical emergency.
+Other medical or health information, including mental health, should be shared with the administration to ensure all students are safe and supported at school at all times.
 Any student experiencing a head injury should be seen by a medical professional.
-CONTACT ADMINISTRATION; they will contact parents and initiate procedures for suspected concussion as per board protocols.
+CONTACT ADMINISTRATION; they will contact parents and initiate procedures for suspected Concussion as per board protocols.
 See CHART 1 on page 11